 Review the order name and set any other configurable options.
 For example, you may want certain orders to be private by default, in which case you would deselect the “Include on Patient Reports” option.

-Some measures are tracked by the use of specific SNOMED-CT procedure codes.
+Some measures or reporting needs are met by tracking the use of specific SNOMED-CT procedure codes.
 Search and add the appropriate procedure.

-Edit the relevant Orders component and order, and then add any appropriate SNOMED-CT Procedure codes.
+You would edit the relevant Orders component and order, and then add appropriate SNOMED-CT Procedure codes.

 For example, for a suicide risk assessment screening order, you could add 225337009, “Suicide risk assessment (procedure)” to the order.
 You could also add codes to followup orders, such as Completion of a Mental Health Crisis Plan, Coping Support Management, or other mental health evaluation or treatment.